“Anyone who can leave the Yucatán with indifference has never been an artist and will never be a scholar.“

 - I know very little about cooking, construction, or maintaining a house.

-- I put too much time and energy early on into the house.
+- I put too much time and energy early on into repairing my house in Merida.
 I often have felt trapped because it is so difficult to know when people will show up to work on the house, what things will cost, and when the work would be finally completed.
 Unlike many expats, I know very little about home construction in the US and often wondered if someone was taking advantage of my ignorance.
 Overall, I spent almost twice as much as expected.
-It also took twice as long as I anticipated to finish the house.
+It also took twice as long as I anticipated to finish the house since most likely overpaid for most of the construction and management by 20%-40%.
+I most likely will not recooperate my total investment on resale, at least for several years.
 (Most expats have similar experiences).

-- The results are better than expected.
+- The results of repairing my house in Merida are better than expected.
 The house is much more functional and comfortable than when I bought it.
 The electricity and plumbing work well.
 When I moved into the house, it had no hot water and only intermittent running water.
 The light bulbs in the lighting fixtures needed to be changed constantly, and parts of the roof fell.
 All these issues have been solved.
 Trying to keep moisture from destroying the paint on one of my walls, however, is difficult.

 - My house here reflects my style and personality.
 I doubt that I could have got the same effect in the US, particularly in a home that is modest in size by US standards.
 I love the thick walls, tall carved wooden doors, and pasta tiles and am happy that things do not have to match in color.
 The grayish brownish colors that characterize most Americans’ sense of interior decoration are dull.
 Exuberant, loud colors and playful designs make me happy.

-- Low property taxes.
+- Low property taxes in Merida.
 I pay only $50 a year in property taxes.
-Most expats seem ecstatic about the low property taxes.
+Most expats seem ecstatic about the low property taxes in Merida.
 However, for me, it brings mixed emotions.
 I can’t help but think if there were more taxes there would also be better infrastructure.
 The low tax rates also mean the Mexicans do not have a social safety net and many people do not have much formal education.
 But there is a lot of government-subsidized cultural activities.
 For tourists, every day of the week there is some cultural events.
 (These events do not change much over time.)
 There are also a lot of theatres, etc. and public colleges and universities are cheap or free.

 Want to Find Out More About Living in Merida?